pallets/flask/CONTRIBUTING.rst

 Generating a report of lines that do not have test coverage can indicate where to start contributing.
 Run ``pytest`` using ``coverage`` and generate a report.

+If you are using GitHub Codespaces, ``coverage`` is already installed so you can skip the installation command.

 .. code-block:: text